CommSec Pocket review: Hands-on review of the mini-investing app

 What sets CommSec apart from others on the market is it clearly lays out where your money is going.
 It lets you choose an investing theme that suits you, but then offers extensive details about the ETF itself.

 Within the app, you can explore the ETF's performance over several years, the list of companies held by the ETF, the ETF's management fees, a price chart and its product disclosure statement.

 Before opening a CommSec Pocket account, you'll need to have either a pre-existing CommBank or CommSec account set up, which will be a pain for some users.

-By clicking on "Explore" you're taken to a scrollable list of the investment options.
+After clicking on "Explore", you're taken to a scrollable list of investment options.
 CommSec Pocket makes this easy by clearly displaying the fund's theme, the price per unit and the name of the ETF.

 While the minimum investment was $50, I found that the only option available for under $60 was the Sustainability Leaders fund (minimum $49), although presumably, this changes as the markets fluctuate.

 If you choose the automatic monthly or fortnightly investment option, you're faced with the same minimum cost per unit and the same brokerage fee.
 That means that if I invest monthly in the Aussie Top 200 ETF, over the course of a year, I will accumulate around $730 and pay around $24 in fees.
 When you think about it in those terms, it makes better sense to invest in one lump sum or stick with the main CommSec app, which lets you trade amounts up $1,000 for $10 in fees with far more choices.

 The brokerage fee is broken down like this: $2 for amounts of $50–$1,000 and 0.2% of your trade value for amounts over $1,000.
 So if you're investing $5,000, you'll only be charged $10 per trade.